-This conservative entry would take place on the close of the candlestick that breaks the upper channel.
+The conservative entry involves placing a stop buy order slightly above the upper trend line of the handle..
 Keep in mind that price did dip deeper into the pattern but you can see price rejection.
 Would you still take the trade?

 That pattern has failed after the breakout and while some would expand the channel lines thinking a complex pullback is forming, price has already hit too low in the pattern.

 Where Does Your Stop Loss Go?

 Setting the stop loss is fairly simple on this pattern.
 In both the conservative and aggressive entry, I would use below the low of the price channel with some wiggle room.
 Some traders may decide to use the average true range to read volatility and use that for their stop loss.

 Regardless of the placement, ensure that stops are taken without question if price reaches them.

 Also, do not get caught up in the “lower risk trade” mentality.
 There is no such thing if you are using a percentage of your account to determine your loss size.
 That will then translate to the number of shares, contracts or lot sizes you can buy.

 If your stop loss is hitting below the half way point of the price pattern, you may decide to scratch the trade as your take profit levels may be too far from the entry price.
 Let’s cover that in the next section